The curriculum at Strive has a clear focus on both nurturing the individual and academic learning.

 Maths & English - Functional Skills/GCSE |

 This core examination course is designed to make Maths relevant to the real world and the workplace.
 The FS specification allow students to develop subject knowledge and apply it in a variety of different contexts.
 It provides a foundation for progression to employment or further education and it will help learners develop skills for everyday life.
 Functional Skills Entry Level 1-3 & Level 1-2.
 Students can sit formal FS exams at Strive.
-Where a student is capable of a higher level, GCSE options will be explored |
+Where a student is capable of a higher level, GCSE foundation/higher is available. |

-Science - BTEC Introductory L1 |
+Science - GCSE |

-Students will study the basics in all areas of science.
-Projects and experiments will form part of the learning experience and practical experiences will take part where facilities and resources allow. |
+Some students will study GCSE science with our GCSE tutor.
+They will cover all areas of science through biology, physics and chemistry.
+Projects and experiments will form part of the learning experience and practical experiences will take part where facilities and resources allow.
+Strive does not have a specific science lab with dedicated equipment. |

 Woodworking & Construction |

-This course will be delivered in a practical way that teaches students the basics about woodworking.
-Basic joinery and woodwork will form the basis of this course, however disciplines such as plastering, building and household DIY can be introduced depending on ability and interest.
+This course will be delivered in a practical way that teaches students the basics about woodworking and construction.
+Basic joinery, woodwork, bricklaying, plumbing, electrical work and household DIY will form the basis of this course.
 Students will develop key skills that are superb for future employment opportunities. |

 Hospitality, Tourism & Cooking - BTEC |